ibm-cloud-docs/watsonxdata/access-ovw.md

 **Username** – Username can either be `ibmlhapikey` or `ibmlhtoken`.

 **Password** – Password can either be `IBM Cloud API key` or `IBM IAM access token`.
 For more information see, [Getting IBM API key](/docs/watsonxdata?topic=watsonxdata-con-presto-serv#get-ibmapi-key) and [Getting IBM Access Management (IAM) token](/docs/watsonxdata?topic=watsonxdata-con-presto-serv#get-ibmiam-token).

-If you enabled `External Identity Interactions Limited` feature, and using API keys to communicate with {{site.data.keyword.lakehouse_short}}, you must create the API key from the account where the {{site.data.keyword.lakehouse_short}} is provisonined.
-{: note}